ksriharsha2000/Customer-Market-Segmentation/README.md

 # Customer-Market-Segmentation

-The main aim of this project is to segment Bank customers into different categories based on the data.<br>
+The main aim of this project is to segment bank customers into different categories based on the data.<br>
 ## The categories into which the customers fall are :
 1. Transactors
 2. Revolvers